-1.4 Raw materials
+1.4 Materials

-The requirements in this chapter concern requirements for raw materials such as wood (including bamboo and cork), linoleum, other raw materials, plastic, rubber, foam, and wood plastic composites used in floor coverings and underlays.
+This chapter includes requirements for different materials such as wood (including bamboo and cork), linoleum, other raw materials, plastic, rubber, foam, and wood plasic composites used in floor coverings and underlays.

-The requirements only apply to raw materials that accounts for more than 5 wt% of the floor covering or underlays.
-Water is exempted from the requirements.
+The requirements only apply to materials that accounts for more than 5 wt% of the floor covering or underlays.
+Water is exempted from all requirements.

-Floor coverings and underlays consisting of several differing types of raw materials needs to comply with the specific raw material requirements e.g., a hybrid flooring must comply with requirements for wood raw materials and plastics raw materials.
+Floor coverings and underlays consisting of several differing types of materials needs to comply with the specific material requirements e.g., a hybrid flooring must comply with requirements for wood raw materials and plastics raw materials.
 The same reasoning applies to underlays containing a combination of wood raw materials and other renewable raw materials.